 This marks the first time in my life that I have not been home for Christmas.
-It was one of those things that was bound to happen eventually, but it is still sort of weird.
+It was one of those things that were bound to happen eventually, but it is still sort of weird.
 They have Christmas in Hong Kong, but it isn’t quite the same thing.
 I’m sure it is even less of a big deal outside of Hong Kong.

 I hope everyone back home has a good Christmas.
 It’s the days like today when traveling alone can be rough.